juancarlospaco/plz/README.md

 # Features

-- 1 Megabyte, 1 file, 0 Dependencies.
+- 1 Megabyte, 1 file, 0 Dependencies, ~500 Lines of code.
 - Install, uninstall, reinstall, download, upload to PyPI, etc.
 - Real Inferred Strong Static Typing.
-- No Garbage Collector memory management.
+- No Garbage Collector (Rust-like memory management).
 - Immutable programming, No Global Mutable State.
 - The only PIP alternative in the world that just works even with PIP/Python/Virtualenv completely broken.
 - Compiled machine code performance, as fast as optimized hand crafted C.